chen0040/keras-image-captioning/README.md

 The implementation of the image captioning algorithms can be found in the [library](keras_image_captioning/library):

 * Vgg16LstmImgCap in [library/vgg16_lstm.py](keras_image_captioning/library/vgg16_lstm.py) implements an image captioning
-algorithms based on VGG16 and LSTM encoder and decoder, with one-hot encoding for the text description
+algorithms based on VGG16 (top included) and LSTM encoder and decoder, with one-hot encoding for the text description
+* Vgg16LstmImgCap in [library/vgg16_lstm_v2.py](keras_image_captioning/library/vgg16_lstm_v2.py) implements an image
+captioning algorithms based on VGG16 (top not included) and LSTM encoder and decoder, with word embedding for the text description

 # Usage